create1st/openhabot/README.md

 * Create a new Facebook Page for your Bot https://www.facebook.com/pages/create
 * Create a new Facebook App for your Bot https://developers.facebook.com/quickstarts/?platform=web You have to set up Privacy Policy and provide the URL.
 You can have one for free from https://www.iubenda.com
-* in Facebook App add a product *Messanger*  for which you will create a *webhook* once the bot is started for a very first time
+* In Facebook App add a product *Messanger*  for which you will create a *webhook* once the bot is started for a very first time
+* In Facebook App go to *Advanced* and set *Require App Secret*
 * Set up a secured ssh tunnel for your Facebook webhook.
 You can use http://serveo.net/ Check their web site for more details how to configure your own domain in a secure way.
 You can use http://ngrok.com or other alternatives as well

 ```